-Alexander Pointe is a 57,710 square foot grocery anchored retail centre located at 1097 Jake Alexander Blvd W, Salisbury, North Carolina.
-Alexander Pointe was constructed in 1996 and is situated on a 8.74 acre site.
-Alexander Pointe is anchored by Harris Teeter and is 95% occupied.
+Alexander Pointe is a 57,710 square foot grocery-anchored shopping centre located at 1097 Jake Alexander Blvd W, Salisbury, North Carolina.
+Alexander Pointe was constructed in 1996 and is situated on a 8.7 acre site.
+Alexander Pointe is anchored by Harris Teeter and is 100.0% occupied.
 There has been significant residential growth in the immediate area.
-Major employment are nearby medical centers as well as Chewy who are building a 700,000 square foot fulfillment center in close proximity.
+Major employers are nearby medical centers as well as Chewy who are building a 700,000 square foot fulfillment center in close proximity.